Home > Careers > Resident Medical Officers (RMOs)

 Counties Manukau

-Hospitals in Counties Manukau
+Counties Manukau (South Auckland)

 Middlemore Hospital in Ōtāhuhu, Auckland, is a major tertiary hospital with approximately 800 beds.
 It serves as the primary training site for RMOs in the region, offering a comprehensive range of medical and surgical services, including emergency, maternity, mental health, oncology, and specialist outpatient services.